A lot of people are having trouble with this math problem that requires basic algebra

-Nothing like a viral mind boggling math problem to make you feel like you should have paid better attention in high school algebra.
+Nothing like a viral, mind-boggling math problem to make you feel like you should have paid better attention in high school algebra.

-Unfortunately, it’s been a while for many of us (or it hasn’t but we just didn’t pay that much attention in algebra) and most people who get it wrong actually fall down on entering the fraction into a calculator.
+Unfortunately, it’s been a while for many of us (or it hasn’t, but we just didn’t pay that much attention in algebra) and most people who get it wrong actually fall down on entering the fraction into a calculator.
 Other people who get it wrong forget about PEMDAS, and simply do the equation from left to right.